aarush0/MCA_Project/README.md

 Files to preprocess videos, and convert videos into frames, and store them as np arrays.

 # mca_vgg.py
-Use VGG to extract features from frames and trains a NN to classify them into 4 emotions.
+Use VGG to extract features from frames and trains a NN to classify them into 4 emotions

-# main.py
+# MCA_Project_Audio_Text_Attention.ipynb
-Displays results from various modalities using pre trained models.
+This is the file that runs the text audio and bimodal modality with attention layer implemented.
+You need to run the main cell and remove the comment for the specific modality that you need to run.
+This code work for tensorflow 1.1x version only.
+The dataset has been balanced to make the quanities of all emotions equal.